From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Propagation of chaos

-where we used Theorem 1 in Fournier and Guillin \cite{Fournier2015} for the last inequality.
-One may then extend the above estimate to an arbitrary finite time horizon $T$ by considering a partition of the time interval $[0,T]$ with a sufficiently small time mesh and repeating the above argument.
+with $K^{+}:=K(T, \HRp, \HE, q, M_q(\mu))>0$ and where we used Theorem 1 in Fournier and Guillin \cite{Fournier2015} or Theorem 5.8 of \cite{carmona2018probabilistic} for the last inequality.
+One may then extend the above estimate to an arbitrary finite time horizon $T$ by considering a partition of the time interval $[0,T]$ with a sufficiently small time mesh and repeating the above argument, observing that the estimates \eqref{esi:U:1} and \eqref{esi:U:2} are uniform in $x$ and $\mu$.
 Taking expectation in \eqref{triangular:inequality}, one then concludes that a similar estimate holds for the quantity

 Finally, coming back to \eqref{eq:diffZvonkp}, one can apply similar lines of reasonings but taking first the square of the norm, then the supremum in time and obtain, thanks to the above estimate, for $T$ small enough